 It is a dream come true for Jeyanthi to display her creations which are painstakingly done to perfection.
 The theme – ‘Tribals of India’, will give a glimpse into the Colour, Costume and Culture – the 3 Cs which always fascinated Jeyanthi.
 She firmly believes that all these should be blended into portrayals of tribals.

-Set against the black background that accentuates the vibrant costumes and native expressions, the painting of tribals offered wide scope and great satisfaction to her imagination and creative urge.
+Set against a black background that accentuates the vibrant costumes and native expressions, the painting of tribals offered wide scope and great satisfaction to her imagination and creative urge.
 An indepth written study accompanies each portrait.
-These creations gave her a chance to explore a new world – the world of aboriginies the Adivasis.
+These creations gave her a chance to explore a new world – the world of aborigines the Adivasis.

 Jeyanthi has won many laurels – but she is mainly interested in illustrating for children.
 Recognising her flair for it, the Orient Longman Publishers entrusted her with the task of illustrating books for kindergarten children.
 She has so far illustrated 14 books.

 The anthropology department at the University of Pune and the Jayakar library of the University of Pune were of great help in collecting information.
-“Simplicity is what directed me to choose the topic to paint these coy and bashful tribal women.
-They have naïve and native expressions marked in their faces,” Jeyanthi replies when asked.
+‘Simplicity is what directed me to choose the topic to paint these coy and bashful tribal women.
+They have naïve and native expressions marked in their faces,’ says Jeyanthi.

 Jeyanthi combines environmental education in her books.
 The exhibition at Ravindra Kala Kunj from April 30 to May 2 is a landmark in her career as a portrait artist.
 It is her maiden venture and is surely going to be a treat for the art lovers/critics of Pune.